Wildfire: Human involvement

-Wildfires typically occurred during periods of increased temperature and drought.
+Wildfires typically occur during periods of increased temperature and drought.
 An increase in fire-related debris flow in alluvial fans of northeastern Yellowstone National Park was linked to the period between AD 1050 and 1200, coinciding with the Medieval Warm Period.
 However, human influence caused an increase in fire frequency.
 Dendrochronological fire scar data and charcoal layer data in Finland suggests that, while many fires occurred during severe drought conditions, an increase in the number of fires during 850 BC and 1660 AD can be attributed to human influence.
 Charcoal evidence from the Americas suggested a general decrease in wildfires between 1 AD and 1750 compared to previous years.
 However, a period of increased fire frequency between 1750 and 1870 was suggested by charcoal data from North America and Asia, attributed to human population growth and influences such as land clearing practices.
 This period was followed by an overall decrease in burning in the 20th century, linked to the expansion of agriculture, increased livestock grazing, and fire prevention efforts.
 A meta-analysis found that 17 times more land burned annually in California before 1800 compared to recent decades (1,800,000 hectares/year compared to 102,000 hectares/year).

 According to a paper published in the journal Science, the number of natural and human-caused fires decreased by 24.3% between 1998 and 2015.
-Researchers explain this a transition from nomadism to settled lifestyle and intensification of agriculture that lead to a drop in the use of fire for land clearing.
+Researchers explain this as a transition from nomadism to settled lifestyle and intensification of agriculture that lead to a drop in the use of fire for land clearing.